Authors: Ewan King, Sarah Holloway, Kate Brown, Shama Sawar

 Institution: Office of Public Management (OPM) and Development Education Association (DEA)

-Full reference: King, E., Holloway, S., Brown, K., Sawar, S. (2010).
-Creativity and education in the Prevent agenda: a review of policy, theory and evidence.
+Full reference: King, E., Holloway, S., Brown, K., and Sawar, S. (2010).
+Evaluation of the CCE Prevent Programme.
 Newcastle: Creativity, Culture and Education